SEED-platform/py-seed/README.rst

 This project is configured with GitHub Actions to automatically release to PyPi when a new tag is created.
 To release a new version:

-* Create a branch with the prepared release change log
+* Create a branch with the prepared release change log.
+* Update README's Compatibility matrix, CHANGELOG, and the version in pypoetry.toml.
-* Merge branch to develop
+* Merge branch to develop.
 * To release, from the command line merge latest develop into latest main: :code:`git merge --ff-only origin develop`.
 This will point the HEAD of main to latest develop.
 Then push the main branch to GitHub with :code:`git push`, which may require a developer with elevated privileges to push to main.
 * Back in GitHub create a new tag in GitHub against main and copy the change log notes into the tag description.
-* GitHub Actions will automatically prepare the release the new version to PyPi
+* GitHub Actions will automatically prepare the release the new version to PyPi.
-* Go to GitHub actions to approve the release
+* Go to GitHub actions to approve the release.

 The GitHub Action required updates to the GitHub repo to only release on tags (https://github.com/SEED-platform/py-seed/settings/environments) after approval and on PyPi to add an authorized publisher (https://pypi.org/manage/project/py-SEED/settings/publishing/).